flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

     ![Radar panel](../assets/takeoff-climb-cruise/Radar_small.png "Radar panel"){ align=right width=280}

     - Set Weather Radar to Sys 1 to show weather on ND<br/>
     - Check if Predictive Windshear Alerts (PWS) is set to AUTO (should have been set to AUTO done during TAXI)

 #### Entering runway
 Before we start rolling we visually check that no other aircraft is on final approach.
 We can also use TCAS on the ND to check for aircraft in the vicinity.

 If everything is clear we release the parking brake and slowly roll onto the runway in the direction of take off and come to a stop on the runway's center line.

-There is also a *running start* where we would not stop but directly apply thrust for take off once we are straight on the runway.
+There is also a *rolling start* where we would not stop but directly apply thrust for take off once we are straight on the runway.
 But, as a beginner, a full stop is recommended, so we can double-check everything.

 When we reached our starting point we stop and set the parking brakes.